 8b.
 The VFL server sends a Naf_VFLTraining_Unsubscribe to the selected trusted AF VFL clients(s).

 8c.
-For each selected untrusted AF VFL clients, the VFL server sends a Nnef_VFLTraining_AFClient_Unubscribe to the NEF handling that AF.
+For each selected untrusted AF VFL clients, the VFL server sends a Nnef_VFLTraining_Unsubscribe to the NEF handling that AF.

 8d.
 For each selected untrusted AF VFL clients, the NEF sends a Naf_VFLTraining_Unsubscribe to that AF.